jaypark9524/stroke-detection/README.md

 ## Images

 ## Possible extensions
-1. The Bluetooth functionality is yet to be implemented.
+1. Bluetooth connectivity to interface with a phone or a similar nearby device, which could then be utilized to make phone calls to helpful sources like 911.